a man wearing disposable clothes

 Biosecurity measures for farms can be as simple as wiping your boots on the doormat before you enter your home or as complicated as a shower-in, shower-out facility at a hog grower farm.
 A farm employs biosecurity protocols in animal husbandry to protect their operation and those humans who interact on their farm.

-Let’s discuss the importance of farm biosecurity and some measures you can take to protect your operation, particularly the use of disposable protective clothing for farmers .
+Let’s discuss the importance of farm biosecurity and some measures you can take to protect your operation, particularly the use of protective disposable clothing for farmers.

 What are some basic biosecurity measures?

-Depending on your farm, you may employ different levels of farm biosecurity best practices .
+Depending on your farm, you may employ different levels of farm biosecurity best practices.
 Generally speaking, a beef herd that grazes in the pasture will require a lower level of biosecurity than a closed flock layer operation.
 And while a dairy farm will generally employ more biosecurity measures for farms than a cattle ranch, it will often be less than a hog farm.

 Here are a few biosecurity protocols in animal husbandry that all livestock disease prevention plans should include: